zooniverse/help/docs/best-practices/4-sunset.md

 ## **When should your project move to “Finished”?**

 Projects have three states: active, paused, and finished.
-When your project is out of data (meaning all available subjects have met the classification requirements you set up in the Project Builder), it is automatically moved to *Paused* so that volunteers know no additional effort is needed at this time.
+Projects will automatically move between *Active* and *Paused* depending whether there are subjects available to be classified.
 Projects will **not** automatically move to *Finished*, however, so this is something you need to request.

 We recommend moving your project to *Finished* when: